 Whether we like it or not, money talks.
 From a developer’s perspective, a higher degree of mobile media/App consumption equals higher revenue.
-Furthermore, the iOS ecosystem means that the cost connected to building and distributing Apps will often be lower, as developers won’t have to build separate Apps for iPhones and iPads, but can rely on that one version and reach a large – and most importantly – active audience.
+Furthermore, the iOS ecosystem means that the cost connected to building and distributing Apps will often be lower, as developers will not have to build separate Apps for iPhones and iPads, but can rely on that one version and reach a large – and most importantly – active audience.
 And the difference in profitability is indeed striking.
 “For every $1.00 a developer earns on iOS, he can expect to earn about $0.24 on Android”, Flurry calculates.

 Latest posts by Immanuel Simonsen (see all)